 Current Status

 The implementation of the Report Generator and all the other requested features were completed.
 The high availability solution was brought forward a big step.
 The whole infrastructure was moved to two independent stacks of virtual machines in different locations.
 The manual switching mechanisms was implemented.
-For the disaster recovery plan it turned out that this is beyond GGUS responsibility.
-The VOMS synchronization was restructured to improve the reliability.
-This is fundamental for the WLCG alarm ticket process.
+The VOMS synchronization for user authentication was restructured to improve reliability.
+This is fundamental for the alarm ticket process used to send urgent notifications to the supporters in case of critical errors.

 Alternative access to GGUS and xGUS using an AAI infrastructure was prepared and will be completed early 2014.
 For MAPPER project a dedicated xGUS instance was set up [R 10].